Topological indices of general relativity and Yang-Mills theory in four-dimensional space-time: Principal bundles

-\paragraph{\textbf{Dual curvature in spnior bundle:}} The dual Lorentz curvature and the Lorentz connection are defined in section \ref{CPbundle}; the dual spinor-connection is obtained using the dual Lorentz connection and the $Spin(3,1)$ generator.
+\paragraph{\textbf{Dual curvature in spnior bundle:}} We defined the curvature and the connection in the dual inertial bundle in section \ref{CPbundle}; the dual spinor-connection is obtained using the dual spin-connection and the $Spin(3,1)$ generator.
 The dual spinor connection is defined as

 The dual spinor-curvature is provided for given $\hat\AAA_\Sp$ using the structure equation as